 Paul is a world-leading expert on Polish theatre and Jerzy Grotowski.
 After collaborating with Gardzienice Theatre Association, on whom he wrote the first book in English which came out of his PhD at the University of London, he worked extensively in the UK as Movement Director, most notably with Katie Mitchell on nine productions.
 He has published several books, DVDs and articles on theatre and actor training as both author and editor.
 From 2006-9 he led the British Grotowski Project, which culminated in an international conference and a series of publications.
 He has also collaborated with the Moscow Art Theatre School on a Leverhulme-funded network, ending in a conference hosted by the Royal Shakespeare Company on Movement and Actor Training.

 In 2009 he received an award for services to Polish culture from the Polish government and in 2018 won the Witkacy Award, for promoting Polish theatre overseas.
 In 2015 he gained funding from the Leverhulme Trust to make films about physical acting for Methuen Drama Bloomsbury.
 These are published here with a companion website here.
-He is currently Research Mentor for the Conservatoire for Dance and Drama, 2015-19 and has been selected as a REF panel member for REF 2021, both criteria and assessment phases.

 Current research interests include: